Authentication and Security > LDAP, ADFS Integration

 • Display Order: If configuring multiple identity providers, set the display order to determine button rendering in the UI.
 Leave it blank for default ordering.

 • Discovery Endpoint: Provide the OpenID configuration URL for the app registered with your identity provider.
-This URL enables the IDP to fetch necessary URLs like token URL, authentication URL, userinfo endpoint, etc.
+This URL enables the IDP to fetch necessary URLs like token URL, authentication URL, user info endpoint, etc.

 • Client Authentication: Specify how the IDP will interact with the identity provider.
 Use the default value (“Client secret sent as post”) unless instructed otherwise.